Robust and Provably Monotonic Networks: Example Application: The LHCb inclusive heavy-flavor Run 3 trigger

 Not only does our architecture guarantee a monotonic response in whatever features the analyst wants, it is guaranteed to be robust with respect to small changes to the inputs as governed by the constrained Lipschitz constant.
 Because calibration and resolution effects play a role in obtaining the features during detector operation, robustness is a necessary requirement for any classification performed online.
 Downstream analyses of these data depend on their stability.
 Figure~\ref{fig:candles} shows that the cost in terms of signal efficiency loss of enforcing monotonicity and robustness is small, even under the unrealistic assumption that the training data were, in fact, perfect.
 Therefore, the actual cost is likely negligible, while the benefits of the guarantees provided is hard to quantify but immediately obvious to the LHCb collaboration.
-Our algorithm runs in the LHCb trigger software stack and is under consideration to replace Refs.~\cite{BBDT,LHCb-PROC-2015-018} as the primary trigger-selection algorithm used by LHCb in Run~3.
+Our algorithm runs in the LHCb trigger software stack and has been chosen to replace Refs.~\cite{BBDT,LHCb-PROC-2015-018} as the primary trigger-selection algorithm used by LHCb in Run~3.
+Due to its guaranteed robustness---and excellent expressiveness even for small networks---this architecture is being explored for other uses within the LHCb trigger system for Run~3, since robustness and monotonicity are ubiquitous inductive biases in experimental particle physics.

 \paragraph{Experiment details} The default LHCb model shown here is a 4-input, 3-layer (width 20) network with GroupSort activation (here, all outputs are sorted), $\lambda \!=\!
 2$, constrained using Eq.~\eqref{eq:column_wise_norm}.
-Inference times in the fully GPU-based LHCb trigger application~\cite{Aaij:2019zbu} are 4 times faster than the default Run~3 trigger BDT, which is based on the model used during data taking in Run~2\,\cite{BBDT,LHCb-PROC-2015-018}. $\mathcal{O}(1000)$ runs with different seeds were performed but the differences were negligible ($\mathcal{O}(0.1\%)$).
-Due to its guaranteed robustness---and excellent expressiveness even for small networks---similar models are being explored for other uses within the LHCb trigger system for Run~3.
-Code for the monotonic network implementation can be found at \url{https://github.com/niklasnolte/MonotOneNorm}.
+Inference times in the fully GPU-based LHCb trigger application~\cite{Aaij:2019zbu} are 4 times faster than the Run~3 trigger BDT that was the baseline algorithm before ours was chosen to replace it (the BDT baseline was based on the model used during data taking in Run~2\,\cite{BBDT,LHCb-PROC-2015-018}).
+We performed $\mathcal{O}(1000)$ runs with different seeds but the differences were negligible, at the level of $\mathcal{O}(0.1\%)$.
+For the unconstrained network, we use the same architecture but without the linear term and without the weight constraints during training.
+The depth and width are the same as used for the monotonic Lipschitz network.
+The BDT is a LightGBM \cite{lightgbm} gradient boosted classifier with 1000 base trees and a maximum 25 leaves per tree.
+Monotonicity is enforced there via the built-in \verb|monotone_constraints| keyword.
+Code for the monotonic network implementation of the architecture developed here can be found at \url{https://github.com/niklasnolte/MonotoneNorm}.